craigzearfoss/notes/javascript/react/lifecycle-hooks.md

 ## getDerivedStateFromProps()

-- Used when the component receives props its parent and needs to set its own state base on those props.
+- Used when the component receives props from its parent and needs to set its own state base on those props.
 - Static method.
 - Returns the new, updated state based upon the props.
 - A lot of times this has been misused and caused weird bugs and performance issues.